-- Jack Skellington from The Nightmare Before Christmas seem to be this (that Sally brings him a food basket, so this is probably an usual occurrence).
-What is quite unusual is the fact that he needs to eat since he's Dem Bones.
+- Jack Skellington from The Nightmare Before Christmas seem to be this (Sally brings him a food basket, so this is probably an usual occurrence).
+What is quite unusual is the fact that he needs to eat, since he's Dem Bones.

 - Professor Isaac Sumdac in Transformers Animated tends to lose track of time whenever he holes himself up in his lab.

 - In the My Little Pony: Friendship Is Magic episode "The Ticket Master", Twilight is continually hungry because her friends' persistent attempts to win her favor (and the Gala ticket) gets in the way of finding something to eat.
-She deliberately turns down Applejack's sumptious buffet simply because it would be seen as favoring her over the others.
+She deliberately turns down Applejack's sumptuous buffet simply because it would be seen as favoring her over the others.

-- Definitely a Truth in Television, just ask any long-time gamer.
+- Definitely Truth in Television, just ask any long-time gamer.

 - In some places, mostly South Korea and China, there's been an epidemic of gamers dropping dead at their computers from heart failure induced by malnutrition and overuse of energy drinks.
 Because of this, there has been legislation proposed to limit the amount of time internet cafés are accessible, and to force online game hosting services to restrict the amount of time players can connect.